lyk-hlfcdboi/A-Simplistic-Library/README.md

 When returning, still enter the exact ISBN of the book you want to return.
 The app searches for your earliest loan record of this book.

 ### 5 Account Management
 You have to log in to access this page.
-Here, you will see the latest 15 borrow and return records and some other stats made by yourself, with start and due dates to inform a timely return.
-If you return a book overdue, you can expect a warning when returning it.
+Here, you will see the latest 15 borrowing books of yours and their status.

 When you borrow or return a book, you can always come back to check the updates.